Eating Pomegranate During Pregnancy – Is It Safe?

-- Health Benefits of Eating Pomegranates During Pregnancy
+- Health Benefits of Eating Pomegranate During Pregnancy

 - Can Pregnant Women Drink Pomegranate Juice?

 - How Many Pomegranates Can a Pregnant Woman Eat?

-- Risks Associated With the Consumption of Pomegranates During Pregnancy
+- Risks Associated With the Consumption of Pomegranate During Pregnancy

 - Tips to Consume Pomegranate Fruit

-When a woman is pregnant, she tends to opt for foods that could help her meet her nutritional requirements plus satiate her taste buds.
-If you are expecting a baby, it is important that you eat healthy foods.
-Eating pomegranate fruit is a healthy choice as it has various nutrients to offer you during pregnancy.
-Pomegranates can be included in your diet right from the first trimester of pregnancy.
-Pomegranate seeds taste delicious and the various nutrients they offer are vital for the development of the foetus.
+During pregnancy, a woman should opt for foods that help her meet her nutritional requirements and satiate her taste buds too.
+If you are expecting a baby, it is important that you eat healthy fruits and veggies.
+Eating healthy fruits such as pomegranate will offer you various nutrients during pregnancy.
+You can include this fruit in your diet right from the first trimester of pregnancy as the nutrients provided by this fruit will help in the development of your baby.

-Many doctors and nutritionists say that there is nothing wrong with eating pomegranates seeds or drinking pomegranate juice during pregnancy.
+Many doctors and nutritionists say that there is nothing wrong with eating pomegranate seeds or drinking pomegranate juice during pregnancy.
 There is no medical proof for the same, but there aren’t any incidents or evidence to show that eating pomegranates during pregnancy can be harmful.
 One should not consume the extracts, but the juice is safe to consume.
-Pomegranate juice has tons of nutrients to offer.
-The delicious taste can satiate your cravings for sweets and keep you hydrated too.
+Pomegranate juice has tons of nutrients to offer plus it can satiate your sweet cravings to an extent, meanwhile keeping you hydrated.

 Health Benefits of Eating Pomegranate During Pregnancy

-The various nutrients in pomegranates include vitamins and minerals that are quite essential for pregnant ladies.
+The various nutrients in pomegranate include vitamins and minerals that are essential for pregnant ladies.
 At the same time, the physical constitution of the fruit also benefits women in various ways.

 1. May Prevent Iron-deficiency Anaemia

-Pomegranates are a good source of Vitamin C. A necessary amount of this vitamin in the body of a pregnant woman is essential, since this vitamin can help in the synthesis of iron from the food items that are consumed.
-If you eat iron-rich foods or take iron supplements during pregnancy, there will adequate iron stores in your blood.
+Pomegranate is a good source of Vitamin C. A necessary amount of this vitamin is essential for a pregnant woman as it helps in the synthesis of iron from the food items that are consumed.
+If you eat iron-rich foods or take iron supplements during pregnancy, there will be adequate iron stores in your blood.
 Vitamin C will even help your body absorb iron.
 Enough iron and Vitamin C in your body will lower your risk of iron-deficiency anaemia, which often leads to preterm delivery.

 2. Keeps the Digestive System Healthy